 Vietnamese restaurant offering many dishes from other Asian cuisines.
 Most entrees are usually prepared with egg and/or fish sauce, so be sure to specify that you want all dishes prepared vegan.
 Consider ordering the Vietnamese egg rolls (aka spring rolls), mixed vegetable pho, pad thai, pad see-ew, lard na, Thai curry noodles, drunken noodles, chow fun, one of several fried rice dishes, lemon grass tofu, Mongolian vegetables, Mongolian tofu, pad prik, pad almond, pad cashew, pad pak, pad kow pode, pad kings, kra tie prik tai, pad kana, jub chai, pad ped, gang keaw warn, pa nange, gang ped, and pad pak curry.

-Japanese sweet shop specializing in fresh mochi made daily on site.
+Family-run Japanese sweet shop specializing in fresh mochi made daily on site.
+Operating in Downtown Fresno for over 100 years.
 Mochi flavors include blueberry, strawberry, apple cinnamon, traditional red (adzuki) bean, and more.
 Ask the owner for details.
 On a hot day, consider trying some of their refreshing shaved ice.

 Serves Northern Indian cuisine with the usual vegetable options made vegan on request.
 Try the samosa, bhindi masala (okra), aloo gobi (cauliflower and potatoes), lahori cholay (chickpeas), daal chana (lentil and chickpeas), aloo anda curry, or veggie biryani.

 Chinese American restaurant with a wide variety of vegan dishes featuring tofu, seitan, and other vegetable meats.

 One of Fresno’s only 100% vegan restaurants.
 Features a variety of pan-Asian dishes all for around $7.
 (Note: this is no longer a cash only establishment!
 Visa is accepted.)
 Specialties include the Eastern Paradise (curried fried rice), Blissful (lemongrass, soy meat, steamed greens, and rice), Angelic Chow Fun (pan-fried noodles, tofu, soy meat, veggies, and onion), and The Dharma (curry claypot with potatoes, carrots, and soy meat).

 Delicious Ethiopian cuisine with excellent vegan offerings, all clearly marked.
 Enjoy misir kik wat (spicy lentils), tekil gomen (cabbage and potatoes), kosta (collard greens and spinach), and several other dishes including a unique tofu and mushroom entree.